 Romania will never be completely ready for the transition to the euro currency.
 So, what is there to be done?
 To resign or to take charge and see how we can move quickly to the adoption of the euro?
 Which is available to us.
 Let's make an effort to meet the conditions and get on the next generation car!
 II.

-Romania's Transition to Euro - Background
+64 2 Romania's Transition to Euro -Background

-The transition to the unique european currency, Euro, although assumed by EU's Functioning Treaty and by each country's accession treaty, has become, as a result of the manifestations of the crisis (sovereign debt crisis, structural crisis, economies found in difficulty, etc. in countries like Greece, Spain, Italy, etc.), a controversial issue.
+The transition to the unique european currency, Euro, although assumed by EU's Functioning Treaty and by 65 each country's accession treaty, has become, as a result of the manifestations of the crisis (sovereign debt crisis, 66 structural crisis, economies found in difficulty, etc. in countries like Greece, Spain, Italy, etc.), a controversial 67 issue.
 The fact is, however, obvious.
-A total of 171 countries, that are part of the "eurozone", use this currency.
-Euro is used2 more in Monaco, San Marino and Vatican, and is also used3 in Andorra, Kosovo (unrecognized as a state by Romania and Moldova) and Montenegro.
-Therefore, about 327 million Europeans use the european currency daily.
-On March 2013, Latvia signed the membership application for 1 January 2014 and Lithuania decided to switch to the eurozone starting with 2015.

-Bulgaria, Hungary, Czech Republic and Poland have announced to stop their plans regarding the transition to the european currency until the monetary union solves its structural problems.
-Romania again postponed the decision to join the eurozone, considering that for the year 2015 it would not possible.
+A total of 17 1 countries, that are part of the "eurozone", use this currency.
+68 Euro is used 2 more in Monaco, San Marino and Vatican, and is also used 3 Therefore, the range of views on this 69 matter is diverse.
+"A faster growth is possible if Latvia is in the eurozone in Andorra, Kosovo (unrecognized as 70 a state by Romania and Moldova) and Montenegro.
+Therefore, about 327 million Europeans use the european 71 currency daily.
+On March 2013, Latvia signed the membership application for 1 January 2014 and Lithuania 72 decided to switch to the eurozone starting with 2015.
+73 Bulgaria, Hungary, Czech Republic and Poland have announced to stop their plans regarding the transition 74 to the european currency until the monetary union solves its structural problems.
+Romania again postponed the decision to join the european, considering that for the year 2015 it would not possible.
 The three countries Great Britain, Denmark and Sweden openly oppose the european currency.